Protocol Integrity

 🔒

 Mathematical Certainty: The overflow check uses a fundamental property of unsigned integer arithmetic that cannot be bypassed.
 If a + b overflows, then a + b < a is always true.
-This is guaranteed by CPU hardware behavior.
+This is guaranteed by the Go language specification, which defines uint64 arithmetic as wrapping modulo 2^64.

 Key Takeaways